Say goodbye to your legacy VPNMake the switch to Tailscale

 WireGuard is a registered trademark of Jason A. Donenfeld.

-© 2024 Tailscale Inc. All rights reserved.
+© 2025 Tailscale Inc. All rights reserved.
 Tailscale is a registered trademark of Tailscale Inc.

 Go back

-Remote Access for Remote Teams: Securely Connecting Distributed Workforces with SSH and VPN
+Secure Remote Access Service for Distributed Workforces

 This article explores how you can use SSH and VPN to securely connect distributed workforces—and how Tailscale can get you there quicker.

-Implementing effective remote workflows can be challenging: how can you open remote access to systems without introducing security issues or creating friction for developers?
+Implementing effective remote workflows can be challenging: how can you open remote access service to systems without introducing security issues or creating friction for developers?

 SSH has been the standard protocol for securely connecting to remote systems for decades, but configuring safe and compliant team access to multiple machines and resources is hard.
 SSH lacks integrated central management capabilities, preventing you from easily setting and changing access controls, authentication requirements, and audit mechanisms.

-Why Use a Remote Access Solution?
+Why Use a Secure Remote Access Solution?

 Remote work doesn’t work without good tools for remote access, collaboration, and sharing.
 Even if your team members are distributed around the world, they need to collaborate on projects, files, and infrastructure that reside in centralized systems.